-The American historian who was the authorized biography of president Dwight D Eisenhower's and who wrote or edited more than a dozen books about him, is involved (posthumously as he died in 2002) in controversy.
+The American historian who was the authorised biography of President Dwight D Eisenhower's and who wrote or edited more than a dozen books about him is involved (posthumously as he died in 2002) in controversy.

-He has been accused of inventing large numbers of meetings.
+He has been accused of inventing scores of meetings.
 The most serious allegation is that he fabricated entire interviews with him.
-The story has reverberated around the academic community all over the world and has serious implications for historical research.
+The story has reverberated around the academic community all over the world and has grave implications for historical research.

 It has now come to light that records of Eisenhower's meetings prove that Ambrose did not have any lengthy meetings face to face "I think five hours [in total] is a generous estimation of the actual time they spent together.
 I personally would push it back to less than two or three," said Tim Rives, deputy director of the Eisenhower presidential library in Abilene, Kansas

 One newspaper article reported “the discovery came to light almost by accident.
 The museum had been planning an exhibition exploring the relationship between Ambrose and Eisenhower.
 Rives found that the records showed that Ambrose and Eisenhower had met only three times, and never alone.
 He found that on seven occasions when Ambrose had claimed in the footnotes to his book supreme commander to have met Eisenhower, his subject was either elsewhere in the country or holding meetings with other people at the time.
 “In one example, Ambrose claimed to have had an interview with Eisenhower in Pennsylvania”, when Eisenhower was in Kansas.
 "The whole story kind of unravelled from there.
 It was quite a surprise.
 We were not looking for it, so it sort of happened almost by accident," Rives said.